mLabSADev/mlab_website/src/markdown/locations/polokwane.md

 email: "limpopo@gmail.com"
 ---

-mLab Limpopo is a proud partnership between mLab, Limpopo Connexion and The Department of Science and Technology.
+mLab Limpopo is a proud partnership between mLab, Limpopo Connexion and The Department of Science and Innovation.